jimrybarski/bioinformatics.nvim/README.md

 ## Examples

-Generating and searching for a reverse complement:
+Generating, pasting and searching for a reverse complement:
 ![Generating, pasting and searching for a reverse complement](casts/rc.gif)

 Performing pairwise alignments: